-- Fuel must not come into contact with the skin, eyes, or clothing.
+Fuel must not come into contact with the skin, eyes, or clothing.
 Do not breathe in the fuel vapors.
 If contact occurs with the eyes, rinse with water immediately and contact a physician.
 Immediately clean contaminated areas on the skin with soap and water.
 If fuel is swallowed, contact a physician immediately.
 Change clothing that is contaminated with fuel.
 Store fuel properly in a suitable canister and keep away from children.

-- Turn the knurled screw on the fuel tap all the way clockwise.
+- Remove the seat. (♥ p.
+36) - Turn the knurled screw on the fuel tap all the way clockwise.